When you’re an industry leader, it’s tempting to assume that you know what your customers think. Tempting, but still wrong.

 Once you have an app description that you’re happy with, the cheapest and easiest way to get more mileage out of it is to localize it.
 Everyone prefers reading in their native language.

 You could just take a look at the biggest markets in terms of numbers of downloads, or you can dig into some analysis on how much different markets spend and what genres they prefer.
 In any case, presenting your app in another language will boost your chances of getting a download.

 When Common Sense Advisory surveyed 3,000 consumers from ten non-English speaking countries it found that 75% wanted products in their native language.
 In fact, 55% of respondents said they would only buy at websites where the information was presented in their language, a figure that rose to 80% for those with limited English.

 Even if you haven’t fully localized your app, it can still be worth localizing your app description.
-The report found that 50% said they would prefer at least navigation elements and some content appear in their language, with another 17% strongly agreeing.
+The report found that over 50% said they would prefer at least navigation elements and some content appear in their language.

-Just make sure that you engage a professional translation service.
+Just make sure that you engage a professional translation service (like LocalizeDirect if we are talking about games).
 A direct word-for-word translation is not going to convey the same nuance and carefully crafted appeal as your original description.

 The app description isn’t written in stone.
 You’ll want to update it regularly.
-Whenever you update the app, you should update the description to reflect the new changes.
+Whenever you update the app or game, you should update the description to reflect the new changes.

 You’ll also want to tweak it based on the feedback you get.
 If, for example, a lot of people post the same question in reviews and comments, then perhaps it’s worth addressing it in the description.
 You may also get a new review that you want to add to your testimonial section.
 Or perhaps you’ll think of a clever turn of phrase, or a better way of summing your app up.
 If you think of any improvement you could make, then go ahead and do it.